qtrandev/LeafletTransit/README.md

 #### Testing

-Use a Javascript debugger to debug.
+Use a Javascript debugger to debug such as in Firefox or Chrome.

 ## Contribute

 Pull requests are accepted.
 Add issues and features in issues list.
+Make the change yourself by editing the file on Github and let [qtrandev](https://github.com/qtrandev) know.
-Message qtrandev if you would like to directly commit.
+Message [qtrandev](https://github.com/qtrandev) if you would like to directly commit.

 ## License